MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **SSE3 Requirement.**  Microsoft Edge will stop supporting CPUs that lack SSE3 in Microsoft Edge 128.
 Devices with such CPUs won't receive any more updates.
 For more information, see [Microsoft Edge Supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).

-- **Token Binding.** Token Binding uses cryptographic certificates on both ends of the TLS connection in an attempt to close the security gap of bearer tokens, which may be lost or stolen.
-We are planning to deprecate Token Binding in Microsoft Edge version 130.
+- **Token Binding.** Token Binding uses cryptographic certificates on both ends of the TLS connection in an attempt to close the security gap of bearer tokens, which might be lost or stolen.
+We're planning to deprecate Token Binding in Microsoft Edge version 130.
 The [AllowTokenBindingForUrls](/deployedge/microsoft-edge-policies#allowtokenbindingforurls) policy is deprecated and will be obsoleted in Microsoft Edge version 130.

 ### Feature updates